 But running isn’t Ted’s only fear amid what should be one of the happiest occasions in his life.

 “I really don’t care for that ethnic food.
 I find it way too spicy and most of it smells like ass.
 It also looks filthy.
 I’m not exactly sure what they serve in the C.R., but I bet it’s nothing even remotely close to my regimen.
-Hopefully there’ll be some restaurants that cater to the more refined palates of people like me.”
+Hopefully there’ll be some restaurants that cater to the more refined palates of folks like me.”

 Despite his rank as “microwave maven” in the kitchen, Ted forces Ellen to slave over a hot stove each morning, afternoon, and night—demanding nothing but the finest bland, flavorless grub imaginable.
 Think: overcooked and under-seasoned steak, mac and cheese using—unsurprisingly—American cheese, and chicken pot pie fresh from the freezer.
 His “dining out” consists of venturing in the drive-thru of his favorite burger, pizza, and sandwich chains.